Hip pressure cooking is about harnessing the flavor from natural ingredients with pressure – no processed foods, just whole ingredients!

 She has written two books on pressure cookery: The Everything Healthy Pressure Cooker, Hip Pressure Cooking: Fast, Fresh & Flavorful and is working on her third tome in addition to writing for several top-notch culinary websites.

-She is an industry-recognized expert in pressure cookery having been invited to visit pressure cooker manufacturers in Germany, Switzerland and New Jersey (U.S. headquarters for a Spanish manufacturer) and performed demonstrations in various cities the United States, United Kingdom, Canada and Italy in addition to providing manufacturers with fresh insights for their new and up-coming models, sharing custom recipes and content to use on their websites and recipe booklets to entice cooks to use their pressure cooker more.
+She is an industry-recognized expert in pressure cookery serving as a consultant for manufacturers in Germany, Switzerland, Australia, Canada and Spain and performing demonstrations for them various cities in the United States, United Kingdom, Canada, Germany, Italy and Luxembourg in addition to providing manufacturers with fresh insights for their new and up-coming models, sharing custom recipes and content to use on their websites and in their recipe booklets.

 Currently, Laura lives in Italy near Rome, and travels frequently to the United States and Europe to share her passion for kitchen technology.
 Previously, she was an information technology professional in San Francisco and California’s Silicon Valley.